George North: 2013–2017

 He was named as part of the Lions squad for the 2013 British & Irish Lions tour to Australia.

 On 22 June in Brisbane, North scored the first Lions try vs Australia; a run from inside his own 10-metre line beating four players.
 However, North's celebration was slightly over exuberant and he later apologised, saying he felt 'horrendous' after making a triumphant gesture towards Will Genia.
 The Lions went on to win the First Test 23–21.

 On 29 June 2013, North carried out a 'fireman's lift' manoeuvre on Australia's Israel Folau while running with the ball in the second test between the Lions and Australia in Melbourne.

 On 6 July 2013, in Sydney, North scored his 14th international try and his second Lions Test try as the Lions sealed a 2–1 series win over Australia with a 41–16 victory.

 North was selected by the British & Irish Lions for their tour of New Zealand, alongside his Northampton team-mate Courtney Lawes.
 North played in three fixtures on the tour but was sent home early with fellow injured back Robbie Henshaw after tearing his hamstring.

 After suffering an ACL injury in April 2021, North was ruled out of the 2021 British & Irish Lions tour to South Africa.

+Barbarians

+North played his final game for the Barbarians scoring two tries in the match, losing 33-31 to Wales in an international friendly held at Twickenham Stadium.